Ways to Work

-We use a variety of visuals, videos, experiential, team building activities and humour to accommodate all learning styles.
+We use a variety of visuals, videos, experiential, team-building activities and humour to accommodate all learning styles.
 Building confidence and self‐esteem in a safe environment are vital to the success of this program.

 The 14-week portion of this program is limited to a maximum of 13 participants.
 It runs Monday through Thursday from 9:00 until 2:15 and every Friday until noon.
-Newly referred participants spend the first ten weeks in the developing Social Confidence.
+Newly referred participants spend the first ten weeks developing Social Confidence.
 The last four weeks are spent developing Workplace Confidence.

 Social & Workplace Confidence

 The 14 weeks are spent gaining Social Confidence and Workplace Confidence in the areas of: